Let’s be honest. Cable TV doesn’t have the same appeal that it had 20 years ago now that you can stream the same channels at a cheaper price.

 So, will you choose Hulu or Hulu Plus (Hulu with Live TV)?

 When you join, you must pick one channel package.
-Both the Sling Orange and Sling Blue plans cost $25 per month.
-Or, you can get both for $40 per month.
-Then, you can add extra package themes for $5 per month.
+The Sling Orange and Sling Blue plans each cost $40 per month.
+Or, you can get both for $55 per month to get both.

 This package is the most affordable way to watch the Disney or ESPN networks.
 As a tradeoff, you can’t access the Fox networks like FX or Fox Sports.